Hang gliding 1976

 As far as I know, Hiway Hang Gliders of Brighton in Sussex were the first in Britain to manufacture prone harnesses.
-The glider in this photo by Dave Lewis is a Hiway standard Rogallo.
+The glider in the preceding photo by Dave Lewis is a Hiway standard Rogallo.

 In 1976 I was a hang gliding instructor, first teaching beginners informally at my local site, then working for a hang gliding school in south Wales.
 One day teaching beginners on a low slope, we found that those who flew one particular glider (the sole example of the type that we used) kept nosing in hard shortly after launching.
 We determined the correlation with the incidents and the specific glider only gradually.
 Why did Fred Bloggs nose in just now when he was OK two minutes ago.
 And why has Joe Soap just nosed in?
 Eventually one young fellow, a student at the nearby Polytechnic of Wales, was winded so badly in a hard impact he was unable to breathe.
 He just lay on the ground curled in a ball for a minute.
 I thought we were witnessing a fatality.
 However, in a few minutes he was up and about and able to describe his experience.
 My relief was short lived.

 “Everard, take that glider up and find out what’s wrong with it.”
 The chief instructor was a former RAF pilot, glider pilot, and scuba diver.